Azure/AppService/_posts/2021-04-22-Site-with-secure-backend-communication.md

 3. Create network integrated Web App
 4. Connect "the dots"

-In closing, there are sections on alternative approaches, advanced scenarios, and an FAQ section.
+In closing, there are sections on alternative approaches, advanced scenarios, and FAQ.

 ## Getting started

 This is the second article in a series focusing on network security.
 If you missed the first one, you can [find it here](https://azure.github.io/AppService/2021/03/26/Secure-resilient-site-with-custom-domain.html), and it includes a more detailed getting started section covering setting up the scripting environment.

-The article will also use Azure CLI executed in bash shell on WSL to set up the environment.
-It could be done using Azure portal, Resource Manager templates or PowerShell.
+This article will also use Azure CLI executed in bash shell on WSL to set up the environment.
+It could be done using Azure portal, Resource Manager templates or Azure PowerShell.
 CLI was chosen as I find it easier to follow and explain the individual steps and configurations needed.

 **Remember** in the scripts to replace all the resource names that need to be unique.
-This would be the name of the Web App, Key Vault, and Cognitive Services account.
+This would be the name of the Web App, Key Vault, and Cognitive Services account and custom domain.
 You may also change location if you want something closer to home.
 All other changes are optional.

 ## 1. Create network infrastructure

 First set up a Resource Group with a Virtual Network.
 The vNet should have at least two subnets.
-One for the vNet integration and one for the private endpoints.
+One for the vNet Integration and one for the private endpoints.
 The address-prefix size must be at least /28 for both subnets; small subnets can affect scaling limits and the number of private endpoints.
 Go with /24 for both subnets if you are not under constraints.

 ```bash
 az group create --name securebackendsetup --location westeurope